-(B) Emergency construction shall not include development of new permanent shoreline stabilization where none previously existed.
+(B) Emergency construction does shall not include development of new permanent protectives horeline stabilization-structures where none previously existed.
 Permanent shoreline stabilization may not be authorized by this exemption or through after-the-fact permitting.
 If permanent protection is necessary, the temporary measure should be the minimum necessary until a permanent structure can be designed and permitted in compliance with the local shoreline master program.

 (C) Only temporary actions necessary to abate an emergency may be authorized through this emergency exemption.
+Where new protective structures are deemed by the administrator to be the appropriate means to address the emergency situation, upon abatement of the emergency situation the new structure shall be removed or any permit which would have been required, absent an emergency, pursuant to chapter 90.58 RCW, these regulations, or the local master program, obtained.
 Temporary measures may include sandbags, supersacks, storm shields for windows and doors, or the like.
 Upon abatement of the emergency situation, all emergency actions and construction shall be removed, and any ecological functions impacted shall be restored.

-(c) Emergency construction necessary to protect property from damage by the elements.
-An "emergency" is an unanticipated and imminent threat to public health, safety, or the environment that requires immediate action within a time too short to allow full compliance with the permit timelines of the Shoreline Management Act and applicable master program.
+(ce) Emergency construction necessary to protect property from damage by the elements.
+An "emergency" is an unanticipated and imminent threat to public health, safety, or the environment which-that requires immediate action within a time too short to allow full compliance with the permit timelines of the Shoreline Management Act and applicable master programwith this chapter.